U.S. Energy Information Administration logo

 Natural resources include land, plants, minerals, and water.
 When we use materials more than once, we conserve natural resources.

-Making a product from recycled materials almost always requires less energy than is required to make the product from new materials.
+Making a product from recycled materials almost always requires less energy than it does to make the product from new materials.
 For example, using recycled aluminum cans to make new aluminum cans uses 95% less energy than using bauxite ore, the raw material aluminum is made from.

 Kids recycling